 Some people believe they don’t need to water their trees and plants during the winter.
 That couldn’t be further from the truth!
 Especially THIS winter.

 Dry air, low precipitation, high winds, little soil moisture, and fluctuating temperatures are characteristics of this winter in many areas of West Texas.
-Midland is currently under exceptional drought conditions, the worst category on the Texas Drought Monitor.
+Midland is still currently under drought conditions.
 Trees, shrubs, perennials and lawns under these conditions may be damaged if they do not receive supplemental water.

 The result of long, dry periods during winter can be injury to parts of plant root systems.
 Affected plants may appear perfectly normal and resume growth in the spring using stored food energy.
 But plants may be weakened and all or parts may die in late spring or summer when temperatures rise.
 Weakened plants also may be subject to insect and disease problems as plants are sensitive to drought injury.

 Woody plants with shallow root systems require supplemental watering during extended dry fall and winter periods.
 Woody plants also benefit from mulch to conserve soil moisture.

 Herbaceous perennials and ground covers in exposed sites are more subject to winter freezing and thawing.
 This opens cracks in soil that expose roots to cold and drying.
 Again, 3 to 4 inches of mulch is the best way to prevent this damage along with about half of the watering you do in the summer.

 Lawns also are prone to winter damage.
 Newly established lawns, whether seeded or sodded, are especially susceptible.
 If it’s a particularly dry winter, water your lawn monthly,